WaifuForever/WaifuForever/README.md

 ## 🔭 I’m currently working on ...
 - MangaReader webapplication (own project) releasing it in no time!
-- Studying Haskell and how using cardano/plutus environment
+- Studying Haskell and how to use cardano/plutus environment
 - Studying Jest